 Emotional outbursts do not support learning.
 We need to know if emotional outbursts are happening.

 “When I Ask, ‘What Did You Learn Today?’
 I Hear ‘Nothing.’”

 Generative recall, calling something up from memory, is difficult.
 Students need help accessing the knowledge.
 Help can be given through using specific verbiage, such as, “What did you learn about the water cycle today?”
 Research indicates that prompting generative recall can be as simple as copying a math problem or a question.
 Other ideas include asking to see notes, chapter headings, etc. The teacher needs to be aware if there seems to be no recall of what is learned during the day.

 The goal of these conferences is communication.
 You want to know how your children are doing and how you can help them as they grow cognitively, socially, and spiritually.
 The teacher has the same goals and wants to learn about your child from you.
 They want to celebrate alongside you what wonderful children you have!

-Portsmouth Christian Academy in Dover has had the privilege of ministering to families for over 40 years and partnering with parents to help each child reach his or her potential has been a large part of that privilege.
+Portsmouth Christian Academy has had the privilege of ministering to families for over 40 years and partnering with parents to help each child reach his or her potential has been a large part of that privilege.
 From the Scriptures, we know children are given to parents by God, and it is you who know your children best; it is you with whom we want to partner to help your children be most successful.